Listed Home Extension Ideas – 17 Amazing Extensions to Listed Buildings

 The sensitive project uses colours that complement the original stonework and roof tiles, which have helped to create an addition that harmonises with the original build yet still stands out as an addition to the property.

-9. Family Room Extension to a Listed Home
+14. Glazed Family Room Extension to a Listed House

-Located within Cambridgeshire is Kimbrook House, a detached grade II listed dwelling.
+Located within Cambridgeshire is Kimbrook House, this detached grade II listed dwelling has been upgraded with a glazed extension, designed by Tye Architects.
 The clients were looking for a sympathetic design that enhances the existing setting whilst not detracting from the historical charm of the home.

 contemporary glass link extension to a listed home in Cambridgeshire